Off we go, on another doggy adventure! This time, we’re travelling to the beautiful world of dog harnesses and hiking.

 But if you are going on a hike, particularly an extended one, you may need something a little more practical.
 What you need depends on the length of time, the environment and the weather.

-Remember, if your trekking for an extended period of time, you may need to carry things.
+Remember, if your trekking for an extended period, you may need to carry things.
 Not only human things but all the things your dog need to.
 Some of the harnesses can help with this.
 Before we delve into the specifics – we will discuss the types of harnesses available.

 Types of Hiking Harnesses for All Scenarios

-Most people going on a hike will be fine with a normal hiking harness.
+Most people going on a hike will be fine with a standard hiking harness.
 Your trail may longer, involve camping, have weather considerations or have varying terrains.
 There are harnesses and additions for every occasion.

 - Dog Hiking Harness.
 These are the dog harnesses we’ll focus on in this article.
 Generally, these have more straps than a standard walking harness.
 This is not only, so they don’t slip off or your dog wriggles out – but they also help spread the load if they need help.
 They also tend to have a grip handle, again for helping them.
 This could be aiding in lifting your dog from the water or over fallen trees.
 They’re also often more lightweight and breathable, important if you’re in hot conditions.
 Some may also include saddlebags for carrying provisions and equipment.

 - Dog Backpack.
 Some of these are part of the harness, others are an addition.
 Usually, saddlebags which rest on the sides of the harness.
 These are for storing the essentials for your dog, from water bottles and bowls to treats to poop bags.
 They’re particularly handy for camping.
 It also means you don’t have to carry everything yourself.

 - Dog Life Jackets.
 You may have a dog who loves the water.
 If you’re going to spend a lot of time around lakes and rivers, you may want to consider a dog life vest.
 We’ve compiled a handy guide to these jackets here as well as some of our recommendations.